-- The final exam will have the following characteristics: - First part: evaluation of - theoretical knowledge, including the knowledge imparted in the - practices, and its correct assimilation.
-Use will be made of - multiple-choice questions and/or short questions to be developed. - - Second part: application of knowledge and concepts to - concepts to the resolution of problems, with the help of a form and a calculator. - a form and calculator.
-The grade will take into account both the - the numerical result will be taken into account as well as the - procedure and the justification given will be taken into account.
+The final exam will have the following characteristics:

+First part: evaluation of

+theoretical knowledge, including the knowledge imparted in the practices, and its correct assimilation.
+Use will be made of multiple-choice questions and/or short questions to be developed. - concepts to the resolution of problems, with the help of a form and a calculator.